Marble Palace (Kolkata)

 Marble Palace is a palatial nineteenth-century mansion in North Kolkata.
 It is located at 46, Muktaram Babu Street, Kolkata 700007.
 It is one of the best-preserved and most elegant houses of nineteenth-century Calcutta.
 The mansion is famous for its marble walls, floors, and sculptures, from which it derives its name.

-History
+History of Marble Palace

 The house was built in 1835 by Raja Rajendra Mullick, a wealthy Bengali merchant with a passion for collecting works of art.
 The house continues to be a residence for his descendants, and the current occupants are the family of Raja Rajendra Mullick Bahadur.
 Raja Rajendra Mullick was the adopted son of Nilmoni Mullick, who built a Jagannath temple which predates Marble Palace, and still stands within the premises, but is only accessible to members of the family.

 Architecture

 The house is Neoclassical in style, while the plan with its open courtyards is largely traditional Bengali.
 Adjacent to the courtyard, there is a thakur-dalan, or place of worship for members of the family.
 The three-story building has tall fluted Corinthian pillars and ornamented verandas with fretwork and sloping roofs, built in the style of a Chinese pavilion.
 The premises also include a garden with lawns, a rock garden, a lake and a small zoo.